Rejuvenate your hanging plant

 Check the soil and roots

-The first step in rejuvenating a plant is repotting if necessary.
-But if the soil and pot size are still good, this step can be skipped and you can move on to the next step: pruning the plant.
+The first step in rejuvenating a plant is checking whether repotting or a pot upgrade is necessary.
+If the soil and pot size are still good, perhaps because the plant was already repotted not too long ago, you can skip this step and move directly to pruning.

-However, if the plant needs repotting, follow these steps:
+However, if the plant is due for a repotting, follow these steps:

-3. Repot the plant in a pot with drainage holes, using a suitable soil for your plant that doesn't retain too much water or become too compact.
-It's important to not choose a pot that is too big for the plant.
+3. Repot the plant in a pot with drainage holes, using a suitable soil for your plant.
+It's generally better to upgrade to a pot one size bigger at a time, than a much larger one at once.

-- You can always find all the recommended soil types for your plants in the plant info section in Planta.
+- You can always find all the recommended soil types for a particular plant in the Care info section in Planta.

 Prune the plant

-The next step is to prune back the plant to about 1/3 or 1/2 of its current size.
-You can use all the cuttings for propagation, which can be used to create new plants or to fill out the mother plant.
-The pruning will encourage the mother plant to start growing, branch out, and become more bushy.
+The next step, and the most crucial for a successful restart, is to prune the plant back to about 1/3 or 1/2 of its current size.
+If the species can be propagated from leaves or stem sections, you can use the cuttings you remove to grow new plants or to fill out the mother plant.
+Pruning encourages the plant to rejuvenate, branch out new shoots near the soil, and become bushier.

-It's worth noting that pruning and repotting is best done in the spring or summer when the plant is actively growing.
-And always be sure to monitor the watering and light needs of the plant to ensure it is not over or under-watered.
+It is worth noting that pruning and repotting are best done in the spring or summer while the plant is actively growing and has a long bright season ahead.
+Always monitor the light and moisture levels to ensure the plant is neither over nor under-watered during its recovery.

 • Lacking sufficient light

-• Uneven light exposure (A common issue for plant in hanging pots where the top part barely receives any light)
+• Uneven light exposure (A common issue for plant in hanging pots if the top part barely receives any light)

 • Overwatering